 You may be interested to read

-This Alert is based on: Brophy S, and others.
+This summary is based on: Brophy S, and others.
 Timing of parental depression on risk of child depression and poor educational outcomes: a population based routine data cohort study from Born in Wales, UK.
 PLoS ONE 2021;16:e0258966.

 A report on the impact of parents’ depression on child wellbeing and development: England MJ and Sim LJ, editors.
 Depression in parents, parenting, and children: opportunities to improve identification, treatment, and prevention.
 National Academies Press (US); Washington (DC); 2009.